-If a prospective purchaser has conducted due diligence in researching the practice, including a verification of the seller’s data and a careful review of the appraisal, etc., he or she will likely be ready to make a offer on the practice.
-However, this offer should be made either contingent upon or after the completion of the following items: a thorough chart audit, approval of adequate financing, procurement of the appropriate state license, and negotiating an acceptable office-lease agreement with the landlord.
-In addition, you should agree with and feel comfortable about the terms and conditions of the proposed purchase agreement.
+If a prospective purchaser has conducted due diligence in researching the practice, including a verification of the seller’s data and a careful review of the appraisal, etc., he or she will likely be ready to make an offer on the practice.
+However, this offer should be contingent upon and/or after the completion of the following: a thorough chart audit (if not already completed previously), approval of adequate financing, the procurement of the appropriate state license, and the attaining of an acceptable office-lease agreement with the landlord.
+In addition, the purchaser should agree with and feel comfortable about the terms and conditions of the proposed purchase agreement.

-Many times the seller’s current staff can shed some light on how the practice has been and is presently operating.
-Take time to “interview” the staff and ask the following questions: what do you like best about this practice?
+Many times the seller’s current staff can shed some interesting light on how the practice has been and is presently operating.
+We recommend that prospective purchasers “interview” the staff and ask the following questions: what do like best about this practice?
 Which area’s do you feel the practice could improve in?
 What attributes do you feel the doctor should posses or exhibit in order to precipitate effective practice operations?
 What things should I know to help make this a smooth transition?
 Please tell me about the patient profile, i.e., type(s) of insurance most frequently dealt with, the type of recall system being employed, how scheduling is done, and what new patient flow is like, etc.

 26. Items you should review when conducting a due diligence research on a practice opportunity.